Apply to Become a Referee

 Soccer Lac St-Louis Referee Portal is the best place to find all information related to refereeing in the region.
 For more information click here.

-Referees are required to register with the Lac St-Louis region.
+Referees are required to renew as a referee before the new season with the Lac St-Louis region.

 Absenteeism Form for Referees